Maanaadu: Filming

-Principal photography commenced on 19 February 2020 with a customary pooja ceremony being held on Chennai, where the team planned to few scenes in the venue and move to Hyderabad for a 40-day schedule.
+Principal photography commenced on 19 February 2020 with a puja being held on Chennai, where the team planned to few scenes in the venue and move to Hyderabad for a 40-day schedule.
 Following the accident held on the sets of Indian 2, the producer Suresh Kamatchi had assured an insurance of ₹30 crores to the film's cast and crew, also ensuring the safety of the workers on the film sets.
 On 27 February 2020, the team moved to VGP Golden Beach at Chennai, for a song shoot featuring Silambarasan which was choreographed by Raju Sundaram, was being filmed at a huge set with around 200 dancers from Mumbai and Bangalore.

 The team later moved to Ramoji Film City at Hyderabad on 11 March for the film's second schedule.
 However, the film council in Hyderabad declined permission to shoot the film until 19 March for safety reasons due to the COVID-19 pandemic, thus the film's shooting being put on hold.
 Later the shooting of the film resumed at Pondicherry on 9 November 2020, with Silambarasan joining the sets post the completion of his film Eeswaran (2021).
 The schedule took place for a month and was completed within 9 December 2020.
 The team headed to Yercaud on 25 December 2020, to shoot major sequences without featuring Silambarasan.

 A huge set was erected at the EVP Film City in Chennai, resembling a political gathering, and several lead stars were part of this schedule.
 The set works began in mid-February 2021 and took place for more than a month.
 Venkat Prabhu revealed that it was a challenging one to shoot a sequence with lot of artistes involved during this pandemic situation.
 He further added that the team planned to shoot this sequence in a quick time, citing the rise of COVID-19 infections in Chennai following the hot weather in the city.
 The shooting of the schedule was wrapped up on 5 April 2021, and then planned for another sequence to be filmed in Maldives airport, but was delayed further since the government had imposed ban on passengers from India arriving in the country due to surge in COVID-19 cases.
 After the statewide lockdown due to second wave of COVID-19 pandemic, the team later shifted to Hosur Aerodrome on 6 July 2021 for the final schedule and filming was completed on 9 July 2021.
-The production team eventually planned to shoot the entire film in 85 days, but filming was completed within 68 days.
+The production team planned to shoot the entire film in 85 days, but filming was completed within 68 days.